Iconography

 Precise, professional, and sophisticated set of symbols to represent tasks or concepts in an application.

 Icons are shipped as React components that render SVG from @by/icons.
 They align with Blue Yonder UX guidance and work with Experience System semantic color utilities (for example fill-accent-11, fill-neutral-12) and standard SVG attributes for size and accessibility.
+For the component API, installation, and live examples, see Icon.

 Installation